Ankitanvesh/Outer-Space-Count/README.md

 Python program to count the number of people in outer space at any given time using open-notify api.

-Its one of those things that seem utterly pointless, but are extremely fascinating.
+Its one of those fucking things that seem utterly pointless and of no worth, but are extremely fascinating.
 Just like the month of february has exactly 8! minutes.